-Special Speeches is designed for those times when you have to make a speech . . . there's no way around it.
-All of us at some point attend events that call for speeches or toasts.
+Special Speeches is designed for you.
+Because there are times when you have to make a speech or toast. . . there's no way around it.
 Perhaps Aunt Betty is having a 90th birthday bash or your colleague Jim is retiring after 20 years with the company.
-Celebrations for relatives, co-workers or friends require special remarks by those closest to them.
-And if that person is you -- and you are not used to public speaking -- you have come to the right place for help.

 Start planning now for the right words to say at that upcoming wedding, retirement party, anniversary celebration or milestone birthday.
 Your close relationship with the others at the celebration means people will expect you to say something about the person being honored.
 And they will want you to be entertaining, engaging and tell them something about the person that they don't already know.